-Mosquito Control Music, aka “M.C.M.,” is a Heavy Dance Rock Project inspired by the all night clubs of the 80’s when turntables were King!
+Mosquito Control Music, aka “M.C.M.,” is a Heavy Dance Rock Project inspired by the all night clubs of the 80’s when turntables ruled!
 In Southern Louisiana, the place to be was “The Kingfish” and DJ’s only spun vinyl!

 One day, while recalling a playlist from 1989 with mixed artists like Egyptian Lover, New Order, The Cult and The Cure; co-producers, Tim Ganard and Bruce Bouillet, set out to create their own brand of high-energy songs that melded the spirit of these styles in a new way.